Human sexuality topics

 added, like "Q" for Queer or questioning, "I" for Intersexual.

-Gender identity, cisgender & transgender persons, and transsexuals:
+A general overview of gender identity, cisgender & transgender persons, and transsexuals:

 This section discusses gender identity.
 That is what a person perceives their gender to be.

 To be a transgender person is sometimes referred to as having gender variance, gender creativity, gender independance, gender non-conformity or gender fluidity.
 For simplicity we will use "transgender" in this section.
+The term "transgendered" is now obsolete and rarely used.

 Many cisgendered people find this alternate view of gender to be puzzling.